 Find out why The Silent Movie Theater is my favorite Los Angeles wedding venue #Sponsors#los angeles#movie theater#movies#wedding venues February 7 | Megan Finley meggyfin This business paid a fee to be listed on @offbeatbride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Ladies and gentlefolk, I would like to introduce y'all to my neighbor, offbeat sponsor, and one of the coolest wedding venues in Los Angeles — The Silent Movie Theater!
 Let me just say that if I had known that the Silent Movie Theater did weddings I probably wouldn't have given up and gotten married in Hawaii.
 I would have had one amazing city wedding, that ALL of my friends could have attended, in the only silent film cinema in the USA.
 Yup, founded in 1942, the Silent Movie Theater is a legit piece of Los Angeles history, and a one super rad place to have a party!
 Hey, even if you're NOT looking for an amazing Los Angeles wedding venue, you can still check out this cool little theater for a night of watching vintage, experimental, and cult movies.
 How great is this place!?
 Let me tell you more… You can have your awesome movie theater wedding on stage, in their 170-person capacity theater.
 For the reception, take it over to their Spanish Patio, which includes a bar area, cocktail tables, and a rockin' sound system.
 In fact, here are few of my favorite things that you can get access to when you book The Silent Movie Theater: Change the marquee to whatever you like Cases to display custom posters All-the-popcorn-your-guests-can eat concessions Cotton candy machine rental You are welcome to bring in your own liquor DVD or BluRay projection Sound tech for a band or karaoke DJ turn table rental Grill on the patio Even an Xbox set up with Rock Band!
 Of course their lists of add-ons is even more extensive (and sometimes even bizarre), but the thing that impressed me the most was how flexible their rates are!
 It all depends on day of the week, time of day, and optional add-ons.
 But in a town that doesn't even blink when it tells you that the venue rental alone is ten grand… the Silent Movie Theater is a godsend, with options starting as low as $1,500 for afternoon weddings.
 Oh and there's one other special bonus to booking the Silent Movie Theater: I will totally walk down the street and attend your wedding at no extra cost! 😉 Let's party!
-Reporter Name * Reporter Email * Original text Enter the original text here.
+Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS What do you do with your wedding photos after the wedding?
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS What do you do with your wedding photos after the wedding?
 NEXT Lucy & Dan's vintage vegan Buddhist wedding Show/Hide comments [ 8 ] I LOVE the Silent Movie Theatre.
 But I kind of hate you for featuring it, because it's my top-choice venue and I wanted to keep it all to myself. 😉 Seriously, though, awesome place.
 3 agree Reply AH HAHAHAHA!
 I'm sorry (but also not). 😉 If it helps, I hate myself as well for not being as smart as you when I was getting married!
 DOH.
 Reply Totally–my first thought reading this headline was DOH!
 NOW I'LL NEVER GET THE COUCHES!!
 Also, a great place to volunteer, see weird VD movies, etc 😉 Reply That sounds beyond cool – it's now on my updated wedding venue bucket list!
 Reply I love the Silent Movie Theatre!
 Such a cool place!
 I photographed a rehearsal party there a few years ago, and it would be even more amazing for a wedding!
 Reply Aw, this reminds me of home I used to go here all the time when I was in Los Angeles.
 Not somewhere I, personally, would get married, but I highly encourage other brides to check it out!
 Reply Planning my wedding, looooved this article.
 I am struggling with getting communication rolling with people in charge at Cinefamily.
 Can you (the author) put me in touch with anyone who has actually had a wedding there so I can find out if anyone else struggled with the seemingly lack of organization there?
 Or if it was totally awesome and I'm just anxious to get some answers!
 Thanks!!
 Reply It's non profit would it be a tax right off?
 I know some churches are.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.